BruceChanJianLe/brucechanjianle.github.io/_posts/2024-12-22-cs-linux-services_part1.md

 `systemd` is an init system and service manager for Linux operating systems, designed to bootstrap the system and manage services and processes during runtime.
 It is an init system that is the first process to runs, hence, with PID1.
-It manages all the units on the system, and service is just on of the units.
+It manages all the units on the system, and service is just one of the units.

 > Below are some common types of units: